Arthi1904/jenkinsfile-examples/README.md

 # Jenkinsfiles Examples

 Collection of executable Jenkinsfiles loaded automatically into a dockerized Jenkins.
-Useful for experimenting or demo
+Useful for experimenting or demo.

 ![](./.images/001.png)